react-ui-builder/wcd-starter/README.md

 ### The instruction for creating components:

-1. Make a copy of the repository code and write it into your own repository on GitHub.
+1. Make a copy of this repository into your own repository on GitHub.

 2. Clone your repo to the local disk and run `yarn install` command in the command line.